MajaScherman/webshop/README.md

 $db = mysqli_connect();
 ```
 #### PDO
-The settings could be set in the php.ini file.
-In php.ini:
+Add these to the php.ini:

 ```
 cfg.DB_USER = 'root'
 cfg.DB_NAME = 'javacookie_db'
 cfg.DB_PASS = ''
 ```
-And these variables can be read and assigned with the following code:
+And these variables can be read and assigned with the following code (already added):

 ```
 // Very simple loader